 I Use My Chimney Like a Measuring Cup

-Next, I’ll load it up only about ¼ full with charcoal and light it.
+Next, I’ll load it up only about ¼ full of charcoal and light it.

 In about 15 minutes, that coal will be gray and ashed over, and I can now pour this on top of or next to my unlit charcoal.
 This is the strategy behind the minion method and allows for a longer, slower burn.

 Using the same amount of charcoal, as measured by my chimney, to suit the method of cooking I choose means I consistently have the same amount of either lit or unlit coals, making my temperature control far easier.

 Keeping consistent temps is somewhat harder if you have different amounts of unlit and lit fuel every time.

 We’ve all been there.
 You’ve been cooking up a feast for your family and friends.
 Burgers, sausages, chicken wings, and more have all come off your grill over the last hour, but you still have more food to grill when you notice your temperature is heading south.